-AMC is undeniably the underdog of American muscle, but that does not mean they were lacking in that particular department.
+AMC, the American Motors Corporation, is undeniably the underdog of the American muscle car era, but that does not mean they were lacking in that particular department.
 They just had a different vision for what they thought American muscle should be.
 While most of their models are overlooked on the muscle car market, they produced some seriously epic classic cars that the United States should be proud to call its own.
 The following AMC models put other vehicles from other car manufacturers to shame!

-Even though they had the image of being the most efficient and practical US manufacturer of automobiles, they still made some absolutely monstrous cars, straight from the factory.
+Even though they had the image of building economy car models and as a practical US manufacturer of automobiles, they still made some absolutely monstrous cars straight from the factory.
 On top of that, they had success in NASCAR, Trans Am, and Rally racing.
 AMC engines were beastly, and when they were put into a nice handling package, they were unstoppable – ask any car magazine editor.

 They may be the most geek-friendly American brand among car enthusiasts, but you’d be crazy not to want all of the sweet muscle cars on this list.

-The AMC Matador has been more or less forgotten in the world of Muscle cars, but this giant American muscle-yacht had some very interesting options and cool car features straight from the factory.
+The AMC Matador has been more or less forgotten in the world of muscle cars, but this giant American muscle-yacht had some very interesting options and cool car features straight from the factory.

 On top of the available 401 cubic inch V8 that made a very respectable 330 horsepower, there was an optional package from the factory called the “Go Machine” package that made the Matador, the successor to the AMC Rebel, perform like the more well-known Rebel Machine made until 1970.

 The package added a 4-barrel carburetor and upgrades to the suspension and brakes.
 This car is very rare, with only a handful of examples surviving today.
 Luckily, Matadors with a 401 under the hood are still around and still one of the cheapest muscle cars from the golden era you can buy.
 Look at those hood scoops.